KALDYBAKYZY/quiz/README.md

     showScore();
   }
 });

 loadQuestion();

 Installation and Setup
-1. Clone the repository or download the files.
+Clone the repository or download the files.
-2. Place all files in a single directory.
+Place all files in a single directory.
-3. Open index.html in your browser to start the quiz game File Structure
+Open index.html in your browser to start the quiz game.

-quiz-project/
-├── index.html
-├── style2.css
-├── script2.js
-├── images